2022 Stanley Cup Playoffs: Bracket, schedule, scores

 - Toronto Maple LeafsLiveTodayTomorrowvs--|

-2022 Stanley Cup Playoffs: Bracket, schedule, scores originally appeared on NBC Sports Bayarea
+2022 Stanley Cup Playoffs: Bracket, schedule, scores originally appeared on NBC Sports Chicago

 After a laborious season, the chase for the Cup is underway.